Kalika Mata Temple, Pavagadh: History

 The Kali yantra is worshipped at Pavagadh's Kalika Mata Temple.

 Dating from the 10th-11th centuries, Kalika Mata is the oldest temple in the area.
 According to R. K. Trivedi in Fairs and Festivals of Gujarat (1961), the goddess Kalika Mata was initially worshipped by the local Bhil and Koli People, When the toe of devi sati fell at the Pavagadh's highest tip at that time Maa Mahakali byself were self-installed here and has been installed since time and will sit here till eternity.
 Maa Mahakali is Adi Parashakti.
 Even Vishvamitra did taap (meditation) on Pavagadh Hill summit.

 Pavagadh's Kalika Mata is also worshipped by the Adivasi.
 The temple was described in Gangadas Pratap Vilasa Natakam, a 15th-century drama.
-Named in honor of the Goddess Kali, the temple is believed to be the Kali Mata's residence, and is one of the Shakti Peethas, as the right leg toe of the goddess Sati was fallen here.
+Named in honor of the Goddess Kali, the temple is believed to be the Kali Mata's residence, and is one of the Shakta pithas, as the right leg toe of the goddess Sati was fallen here.